Code-Institute-Solutions/churnometer/README.md

 ### Page 3: Prospect Churnometer
 * State business requirement 2
 * Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 * "Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts if the prospect will churn or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
-For the churn and tenure predictions, the page will inform the associated probability for churning and for tenure level.
+For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

 ### Page 4: Project Hypothesis and Validation
 * Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that: